harishvc/tools/cmd/README.md

     bcd@t.org
     efgh@b.com

-###Question 2
-How can I split a text file with few thousand email addresses into smaller files?
+###Q2: How can I split a text file with few thousand email addresses into smaller files?

     $>cat all-emails.txt
     1@a.com